L'arpa festante: Recordings

 They recorded Carl Heinrich Graun's Te Deum and motets with the Basel Madrigalists, conducted by Fritz Näf.
 In 2006 they recorded a historically informed performance of Mozart's Requiem with the Bachchor Mainz conducted by Ralf Otto, with soloists Julia Kleiter, Gerhild Romberger, Daniel Sans and Klaus Mertens which was broadcast by Hessischer Rundfunk in a documentary on the work on 28 April 2006.
 With the same choir and conductor they began in 2010 a recording of cantatas by Wilhelm Friedemann Bach.
 They recorded music by Giovanni Battista Martini, Te Deum – Magnificat – Introitus – Concerti in 2010.
 The same year they ventured into historically informed performances of Romantic music with Rheinberger's Cantus Missae and Bruckner's Mass in E minor.

 They recorded violin concertos by Francesco Maria Cattaneo and anonymous music from the Dresden court library with soloist Anton Sterck in 2019.
 A reviewer described the group as "an excellent ensemble, playing with taste and a feel of joie de vivre, the string sound enhanced by a crisp harpsichord or gentle lute, depending on the mood in any particular movement."
 In 2020 they recorded sacred music composed in Germany in the late 17th century, selected by counter-tenor David Erler for his first solo album.
 A reviewer summarised: "His singing and the way he treats the text do full justice to what this music is about, both musically and spiritually.
 L'arpa festante is his perfect partner, as the instrumentalists are also very aware of the texts and their meaning."

+In a world premiere recording, the ensemble led by Florian Heyerick recorded the complete cantatas for tenor by Christoph Graupner (1683–1760) with the soloist Georg Poplutz.
+The recording highlights a rare aspect of Graupner's sacred output, as solo tenor cantatas constitute only six works among his nearly 1,450 surviving church cantatas.